Increase User Engagement

 2023

-Our team of three (UX Designer and Project manager) was responsible for creating an intuitive solution for educators to easily locate, view, search, share, schedule, and complete activities.
-Capturing data for the educator dashboard with streaks, badges, and optional notetaking.
+Our team of three (UX Designer and Project Manager) was responsible for creating an intuitive solution for educators to easily locate, view, search, share, schedule, and complete activities.
+We captured data for the educator dashboard with streaks, badges, and optional notetaking.

 Project Duration: 16 weeks